 Discuss Your Accident With a Costco Slip and Fall Lawyer Today!

 Timing is important in any slip and fall case.
-The sooner you get a lawyer involved, the sooner the insurance company will know that you mean BUSINESS.
+The sooner you get a slip and fall lawyer involved, the sooner the insurance company will know that you mean BUSINESS.
 We handle every interaction with adjusters once we’re involved—so you can rest easy and concentrate on getting better.
 You can trust we know what we’re doing to get the best possible results for you.

-The attorneys of Stewart J. Guss, Attorney at Law are nationally recognized slip and fall and trip and fall premises liability lawyers who have protected the rights of injured victims for more than 20 years.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers are nationally recognized slip and fall and trip and fall premises liability lawyers who have protected the rights of injured victims for more than 20 years.
 If you were injured in an accident at a Costco or any other store, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 To schedule your case evaluation, call us today at (800) 898-4877 or contact us now by clicking HERE.